T

 Insider tips

-• Book accommodations and long-distance bus tickets well in advance, especially during peak season.
+• Book accommodation and inter-city buses in advance, especially during peak season (December-February).

-• Carry cash (Argentine Pesos and Chilean Pesos) as not all smaller establishments accept cards, and ATMs can be unreliable.
+• Carry cash (Argentine Pesos and Chilean Pesos) as not all establishments accept cards, particularly in smaller towns or remote areas.

 Packing highlights